nossidge/poefy/README.md

     $ gem install poefy

 The repo comes with some text files included.
-To generate databases for these files, execute special `make_dbs` command:
+To generate databases for these files, execute the special `make_dbs` command:

     $ poefy make_dbs